SOtis12/CS1300-Project/README.md

 # CS1300-Project
-This is a repository for the CS1300
+This is a repository for the CS1400 Project